Our List of the Best Cities to Visit in South America

 Sucre, Bolivia

-As one of the most beautiful colonial cities in Bolivia, Sucre tends to be the firm favourite with travellers in Bolivia.
+As one of the most beautiful colonial cities in Bolivia, Sucre tends to be the firm favorite with travellers in Bolivia.

 As the country’s past capital, Sucre’s Old Town is full of grand colonial buildings, beautiful cathedrals and museums where you can learn about its past.